laitanawe/linuxbio/_episodes/05-permissions.md

 > ## Why Integer IDs?
 >
-> Why integers for IDs?
-> Again, the answer goes back to the early 1970s.
 > Character strings like `alan.turing` are of varying length,
 > and comparing one to another takes many instructions.
 > Integers,